 The brush holders, M, are permanently located slightly behind the mechanical neutral position.
-This is the most efficient location, because the rotates always armature direction.
+This is the most efficient location, because the armature always rotates in one direction.
 They are, however, arranged for easy radial adjustment by means of a set screw, which secures the brush holder stud in the clamp.
-The holders are fastened to the motor case with one cap screw and one dowel pin. brushes are held in contact with the commutator by the combination of a coiled spring and a flat spring fastened at the uncoiled end of the former.
-The flat uncoiled spring exerts only a light pressure upon the brush and, therefore, takes care of the small This tends to eliminate vibrations. chattering and improves commutation.
+The holders are fastened to the motor case with one set screw and one dowel pin.
+The brushes are held in contact with the commutator by the combination of a coiled spring and a flat spring fastened at the uncoiled end of the former.
+The flat uncoiled spring exerts only a light pressure upon the brush and, therefore, takes care of the small vibrations.
+This tends to eliminate chattering and improves commutation